Hyacinthus Orientalis (Dutch Hyacinth)

 Pot plant Hyacinths growing out of season are always temporary guests in your home used to brighten rooms when it's dark and cold outside.
 In nature at this time of the year they're outdoors buried in the garden waiting patiently to flower in the approaching Spring.
 This means "Hyacinth houseplants" have been "forced" to flower at this time.

 Forcing simply means encouraging the bulb to bloom earlier than its natural spring season.
-You can have a go at doing this yourself if you'd like, or you can just buy them in stores already forced like I tend to do.
+You can have a go at doing this yourself if you'd like, or you can simply buy them pre-forced, which is what I usually do.

 They're pretty cheap, and forced bulbs are available from November to early April.
 The smell will fill a room and the blooms are large and showy.
-Coming in white, blue, pinks, reds and sometimes yellow, orange or purple you have your very own polite but "take that Winter" middle finger salute.
+Coming in white, blue, pinks, reds and sometimes yellow, orange or purple, giving you your very own polite, "take that, Winter" middle-finger salute.

 Arguably the true magnificence of the Hyacinth as a houseplant is its smell.
 The fragrance is rich, sweet, and intensely floral, capable of perfuming an entire room for days.
 Lots of houseplants in flower "smell" but I think only the Jasmine can rival the Hyacinth in its ability to create that fragrant wow factor.